Eliminate Whipsaws with This Powerful Charting Methodology

-Indeed, unlike price-time charts, these charts always consist of diagonal lines, and these lines are always moving either up or down.
+Unlike price-time charts, Renko charts always consist of diagonal lines, and these lines are always moving either up or down.
 You won’t see the whipsawing common to price-time charts.

-Because renko rarely moves horizontally, it becomes quite easy to determine the prevailing trend.
-When the currency pair moves strongly in a down trend, for instance, the chart will produce bearish bricks, and the downward diagonal line becomes steeper.
+Because Renko rarely moves horizontally, it becomes quite easy to determine the prevailing trend.
+When the currency pair moves vigorously in a downtrend, for instance, the chart will produce bearish bricks, and the downward diagonal line becomes steeper.
 Then, when the trend inevitably reverses, the chart begins printing bullish bricks.

 The time axis on this type of chart, then, is not fixed.
-It expands or contracts depending on the strength, and direction of the prevailing trend.
-It looks like this:
+It expands or contracts depending on the strength and direction of the prevailing trend.
+It behaves like this:

 • No trend.
 No, or few, new bricks will be printed.